Learning to Listen

 The first step to treating a behavior problem is a full physical exam to check for any abnormalities and pain.
 Next we need to determine if any internal problems are present.

-Blood testing reveals many crucial things about your pet’s internal health, such as infection, anemia, liver dysfunction, abnormal hormone levels, electrolyte deficiency, or kidney disease.
+Blood work reveals many crucial things about your pet’s internal health, such as infection, anemia, liver dysfunction, abnormal hormone levels, electrolyte deficiency, or kidney disease.
 To determine any underlying causes of urinary issues, we perform a complete urinalysis.
 Many litter box and incontinence problems stem from urinary or bladder infections or stones.

 It is hard when your pet has an illness or health problem.
 We believe it is always better for pet parents to know.
 Knowing means you can get the best care for your pet.